Synnemtr/SMART_back/README.md

 This is the app from the project __Adaptive and Privacy-Aware Persuasive Strategy for behavior change (APAPS)__ team DRIM, funded by [LIRIS laboratory](https://liris.cnrs.fr/), [INSA Lyon](https://www.insa-lyon.fr/) and partner [University of Passau](https://www.uni-passau.de/en/).

 ## Project Goal
+The main aim of this project is to develop another branch of the already ongoing app-development of the APAPS-project.
+For this sub-branch, the team will focus on the gamification aspect of the APAPS-project.
+How should the game-elements be created and stored?
+In which way should users (with their player-type), game-elements and algorithm be connected?
+This will include creating user HEXAD-12 types as well as give users motivation scores based in the SDI (Ryan and Deci 2000) and HEXAD-12 (Krath et al. 2023) theory.
+The main objective of this project will be to create and implement an algorithm to choose the correct game element for the specific user based in HEXAD-12 player type.
+This algorithm should also be able to evolve over time, as the user’s motivation might change, or the HEXAD-12 type can become a different one, while the user uses the app.
+In order to create this algorithm, there also has to be created several game-elements for the different existing HEXAD-types; socialises, free spirits, achievers, philanthropists, players, and disruptors Krath et al. 2023.
+Data collected by Felix B  ̈OLZ (PhD at the University of Passau) mostly through a seminar called ”Data collection and processing on sustainable and healthy food” can also be used to test the implementation of the algorithm on different users.
+This seminar is part of the course catalogue of the Faculty of Computer Science and Mathematics of Passau1.
+The data has been gathered online using a web application.
+The  goal is to create an algorithm/ a recommender system that determined what game element to introduce to a user based on collaborative filtering with user-user similatiry.
+The purpose of the System: The recommender system is designed to suggest game elements to users based on their interests and similarities with other users.
+It uses collaborative filtering to find users with similar preferences and suggest items accordingly.Ratings are given explicit and is provided by users on a scale (e.g., 1 to 5 stars).
+How do you determine which users are similar to one another?
+Cosine Similarity: Cosine similarity is a measure of similarity between two vectors.
+It is calculated as the cosine of the angle between them.
+For two users, the similarity is calculated based on their ratings for common items.
+Similarity Matrix: A matrix where the rows and columns represent user IDs, and the values are the cosine similarity between users.
+Sorting Recommendations: Sort recommendations by predicted rating in descending order to recommend the most fitting element.
+Fallback for New Users: If the user has no ratings, generate random recommendations based on their HEXAD-12 type.

 ## Requirements
 Python 3.6 or higher \